 How To Remove Password From A PDF File in Linux

-Today I happen to share a password protected PDF file to one of my friend.
-I knew the password of that PDF file, but I didn’t want to disclose it.
-Instead, I just wanted to remove the password and send the file to him.
+The other day I had to share a password-protected PDF file to a friend of mine.
+Instead of disclosing the password, I wanted to remove the password and sent the file to him.
 I started to looking for some easy ways to remove the password protection from the pdf files on Internet.
-After a quick google search, I came up with four methods to remove password from a PDF file in Linux.
+After a quick google search, I learned the following four methods to remove password from a PDF file in Linux.
 The funny thing is I had already done it few years ago and I almost forgot it.
 If you’re wondering how to remove password from a PDF file in Linux, read on!
 It is not that difficult.

 Remove Password From A PDF File in Linux